DataIntellectTech/grafana-kdb/README.md

 2. Download our adaptor jsonconv.q from this repository.

-3. In your newly installed Grafana folder run the command:
+3. In your newly installed Grafana folder (eg.grafana-5.2.2/) run the command:
     ```./bin/grafana-server web```.
 This will start your Grafana server.
 If you would like to alter the port which this is run on, this can be changed in:
-    ```/grafana-5.2.2/conf/custom.ini```.
+    ```/grafana-5.2.2/conf/custom.ini```, Where custom.ini should be a copy of defaults.ini.

-4. You can now open the Grafana server in your web browser where you will be greeted with a login page to fill in appropriatly.
+4. You can now open the Grafana server in your web browser where you will be greeted with a login page to fill in appropriately.

-5. Once logged in, navigate to the plugin section where you will find the simple JSON adaptor, install this.
+5. Once logged in, navigate to the configurations->plugin section where you will find the simple JSON adaptor, install this.

 6. Upon installation of the JSON you can now set-up your datasource.